arav06/aws-fundies/aws-management-concepts.md

 Lets you observe activity on an AWS resource

-Monitors various aspects of performance such as EC2 instance CPU and read or writes to an RDS DB
+Monitors various aspects of performance such as EC2 instance CPU and read or writes to an RDS database

 It monitors every 5 minutes by default but it can be changed, but it may cost more